-The current version of SocketTools is 9.5 Build 9510 released on December 20, 2018.
+The current version of SocketTools is 9.5 Build 9530 released on March 28, 2019.
 Technical support is available for developers who have purchased a license for version 9.0 and later releases.
-If you have a version SocketTools 9.0 or a later version, updates to the current version are free.
+If you’ve purchased SocketTools 9.0 or a later version, updates to the current version are free.

 SocketTools has a lifecycle that begins when a major version is released, and ends when the product is no longer supported.
 The following table lists the major versions of SocketTools:

 |Versions||Release Date||End of Support|

 |6.0||September 8, 2008||December 31, 2012|